SmilingZero/BlazeBlack2ReduxWiki/docs/moveChanges.md

 As of late, the Pokémon series has become decently fragmented across different titles when it comes to moves.

- - With Legends: Arceus came a further fragmentation of move __Effect__s across the Pokémon series.
+ - With Legends: Arceus came a further fragmentation of move effects across the Pokémon series.
  - As of writing, it's hard to know what will carry over to the 'mainline' series (think Stealth Rock changes etc).
- - This makes updating moves to current standards fairly tricky, so we've gone with a 'selective' a__PP__roach - e.g. just take the bits we like!
+ - This makes updating moves to current standards fairly tricky, so we've gone with a 'selective' approach - e.g. just take the bits we like!

 Below are all the changes made to moves from vanilla Gen V in Redux.
 There are three different categories of changes: